ropensci/roweb3/content/blog/2022-12-15-dynamite-r-package/index.md

 #   obs(x ~ z + lag(y) + lag(x), "gaussian)
 ```

-We can now estimate our model with `dynamite` for which we need to define the data, the variable in the data defining the time index, and the grouping variable, which can be ignored in this univariate case:
+We can now estimate our model with `dynamite` for which we need to define the data, the variable in the data defining the time index (argument `time`), and the grouping variable (argument `group`), which can be ignored in this univariate case:
 ```r
 fit <- dynamite(f,
   data = d,